-The Secret of Submission: The Power of a Broken Heart and the Trait of Dust and Ashes
+The Secret of Submission: The Power of a Broken Heart and the Attribute of Dust and Ashes

-A profound article on the virtue of submission and a broken heart in serving Hashem.
-Through the figure of Avraham Avinu and the spiritual attainments of Rebbe Nachman, it is explained how specifically the feeling of being "dust and ashes" and having self-compassion for lost time are the keys to spiritual growth and rectifying the world.
+A deep article on the virtue of submission and a broken heart in serving Hashem.
+Through the figure of Avraham Avinu and the attainments of Rebbe Nachman, it is explained how specifically the feeling of "dust and ashes" and self-compassion over lost time are the key to spiritual growth and the rectification of the world.

-The Sfas Emes says that every person must know that what is said regarding a Sotah (a suspected adulteress) is actually said about him.
+The Sfas Emes says that every person must know that what is said about a Sotah (a suspected adulteress) is actually said about him.
 He must accept all humiliations with love for the mistakes he makes.
 Through this, he will merit tremendous spiritual levels.
 Man was created in the world to rectify everything.
-Every person can, in the innermost chambers of his home, rectify the entire world without being called Mashiach, if only he knows that he is but dust and ashes.
-For man is the vessel through which the entire world is rectified, but this is conditional upon his humility.
+Every person can, in his innermost chambers, rectify the entire world, without being called Mashiach, if only he knows that he is dust and ashes.
+Because man is a vessel through which the entire world is rectified, but this is conditional upon his humility.

-We pray the Shemoneh Esrei (the silent standing prayer) and recite its nineteen blessings.
+We pray the Shemoneh Esrei (the silent standing prayer) and go through nineteen blessings.
 But what happens at the end of the prayer?
-If a person finishes the prayer puffed up with arrogance, to the point where he cannot even fit through the door, then his damage outweighs his benefit.
-A person might wake up for Vatikin (sunrise prayer), stay awake all night, and instead of reaching submission, he enters a world of illusion and imagines himself to be who-knows-what.
+If a person finishes the prayer puffed up with pride, to the point that he cannot fit through the door, then his damage outweighs his benefit.
+A person might wake up for Vatikin (sunrise prayer), stay awake all night, and instead of reaching submission, he enters a world of imagination and thinks who knows who he is.

 All spiritual work is merely a preparation for one sentence at the end of the prayer: